Bridging the gap from being overlooked at meetings to being appreciated and seen

 “Tell it to him so that he can say it.
 Then they’ll listen to your idea.” – real conversation after leaving the meeting room.

-Rapport – Bridging the gap to being appreciated, seen, heard
+Rapport – the solution to being appreciated, seen, heard

 - Making sure your ideas are heard.

 How do you get there?
 I’m so glad you asked, friend.
 The answer is rapport.